-Public Comment – Michael Lucio, 1120 East Street spoke of helicopter flyovers and how the noise disrupts his professional work from home as a psychologist.
-Further he states it disrupts natural wildlife.
+Public Comment – Michael LUCIDO, , 11720 EAST STREET, KEWADIN spoke of helicopter flyovers and how the noise disrupts his professional work from home as a psychologist AS COULDN’T HEAR HIS PATIENT Further he states it disrupts NATURAL PEACE IN THIS RURAL AREA AND natural wildlife(LOONS, BALD EAGLES).
+BOTHERSOME WITH FLYING OVER HIS HOUSE AT 95 FEET.
 Opposes usage.
-Deb Graber, 1227 Beechnut Lane, previous Zoning Administrator states that at the time of the letter, there were no restrictions in regards to patios.
+Deb Graber, 1227 Beechnut Lane, previous Zoning Administrator states that at the time of the letter, there were no restrictions in regards to GROUND LEVEL patios.
 She was unaware of any other uses at the time.
 Does reference that today there are other helicopters landing at personal properties on Torch Lake R1 properties.
-Dave Holland, 267 N. West Torch Lake Drive, lives in close proximity to the hearing in question.
+Dave Holland, 267 N. West Torch Lake Drive, lives APPROXIMATELY 2000’ FROM HELICOPTER PAD. .
 States there are two helicopters as well as one plane with summer arrivals as early as 6:30 am.
 Flight patterns did come within close proximity to properties causing disruptions.
 Opposes usage.
 Bill Stridiron, 5903 N. M88 in Eastport.
 Spoke to experience this past summer that passed over him by about 300’ and witnessed landing which was followed immediately by a plane with many passengers.
 States this area is not meant to be a commercial usage, it is meant to be a personal residence.
+OBSERVED A NEIGHBOR’S PROPERTY BEING CIRCLED 3 TIMES AFTER TAKEOFF.
 Lee Scott, 347 N. West Torch Lake Dr lives in close proximity to property in question.
 Spoke to clarify that helicopter landings happen as early as 5:30 am.
 In regards to Torchlake LLC stating it is used as personal transportation, Mr. Scott and his wife witnessed numerous occasions where it was being used to transport many guests.
-Casey Wiggin, N. West Torch Lake Dr; approximately ¾ mile from property in appeal comments that this is not a use to simply transport people from the home to the airport and back.
-As a pilot is aware of rules which includes reference to being 500’ feet from congested area which includes residential patio currently in use.
-Feels it is being used as a general use and has question of safety.
+OBSERVED CIRCLING AS PARRATENTLY FOR ENTERTAINMENT PURPOSES VS. MODE OF TRANSPORTATION.
+Casey WigginS, 131 NW TORCH LAKE DRIVE; approximately ¾ mile from property in appeal comments that this is not a use to simply transport people from the home to the airport and back.
+AS A PILOT, HE IS AWARE OF FAA RULES OF FLYING SAFELY.
+SEVERAL ORDINANCES BUT ONE IN PARTICULAR STATES ONE MUST BE GREATER THAN 500’ ABOVE ANY CONGESTED AREA.
+AS THERE ARE MULTIPLE RESIDENTIAL PROPERTIES, FEELS AREA IS CONGESTED.
+FLYING UNDER 500’ IS A FAA VIOLATION.
+HE PERSONALLY WITNESSED SEVERAL AGGRESSIVE TAKEOFFS & LANDINGS & NOTED THAT IF THAT BEHAVIOR OCCURRED AT TRAVERSE CITY AIRPORT, THE PILOT WOULD HAVE RECEIVED A CALL FROM THE TOWER.
+STATES THAT NOT ONLY IS THERE A GENERAL USE ISSUE BUT A SAFETY ISSUE.
+NOTED THAT THERE ARE GOOD POLICIES & PROCEDURES THAT ANY CFI WOULD ASCERTAIN ARE NOT BEING FOLLOWED.

 Close Public Hearing - Chair L. Andersen closed public hearing at 7:42 pm.